acrokeMIT/acrokeMIT/content/publication/bromine-catalyzed-conversion-of-co2-and-epoxides-under-continuous-flow-conditions/index.md

   - Xiao Su
   - Fritz Simeon
   - T. Alan Hatton
-  - and Timothy F. Jamison
+  - Timothy F. Jamison
-publication: Journal of the American Chemical Society
+publication: _Journal of the American Chemical Society_
 url_pdf: https://pubs.acs.org/doi/pdf/10.1021/ja4079094
 abstract: >-
-  A continuous method for the formation of cyclic carbonates from epoxides and carbon dioxide (CO2) is
+A continuous method for the formation of cyclic carbonates from epoxides andcarbon dioxide (CO2) isdescribed.

-  described.
 The catalysts used are inexpensive and effective in converting the reagents to the products in a residence time (tR) of 30 min.
 The cyclic carbonate products are obtained in good to excellent yield (51−92%).
 On the basis of a series of kinetics experiments, we propose a reaction mechanism involving epoxide activation by electrophilic bromine and CO2 activation by an amide.
 draft: false
 featured: false
 tags: